SamhitaWiki/FYI/README.md

 Back in 2015, we (pykih) visualized the Census of India and [Changes made to the Constitution of India](http://constitution-of-india.pykih.com).
 The later was done along with data journalist Rukmini Shrinivasan from The Hindu and the Vidhi Center.
 The project was well-received.
 Since then, we have wanted to start our own site or initiative with visual essays on issues that matter.

-Historically, India had a tradition to setup Samhitas that is collectives of experts who work together to build systematic collection of knowledge within a single topic.
+Historically, India had a tradition to setup [Samhitas](https://en.m.wikipedia.org/wiki/Samhita#Post-Vedic_Samhitas) that is collectives of experts who work together to build systematic collection of knowledge within a single topic.
+Over the years, their texts have moved knowledge f